hxzd5568/TracNe/readme.md

 * TVM should be built in debugging mode.
   * Download tvm code of version 0.12.dev0 at least.
   * In config.cmake set the USE_PROFILER flag to ON.
   * [Build tvm from source](https://tvm.apache.org/docs/install/from_source.html#developers-get-source-from-github).
-To achieve all functions, one need to modify src/relay/backend/graph_executor_codegen.cc file according to the [PR16882]https://github.com/apache/tvm/pull/16882/files.
+To achieve all functions, you needs to modify src/relay/backend/graph_executor_codegen.cc file according to the [PR16882]https://github.com/apache/tvm/pull/16882/files before build.

 ## Preparing Models and Dataset